 - R is a great tool but is only a tool.
 There is no magic.
-You need to understand what you are doing and get a minimal training in statistics. - It is one of the building block of reproducible research (the reproducible analysis block) and will save you a lot of time. - Read at least Jain's book: The Art of Computer Systems Performance Analysis. - Jean-Marc Vincent and myself give a set of tutorials on performance evaluation in M2R:
+You need to understand what you are doing and get a minimal training in statistics - It is one of the building block of reproducible research (the reproducible analysis block) and will save you a lot of time - Read at least Jain's book: The Art of Computer Systems Performance Analysis - Jean-Marc Vincent and myself give a set of tutorials on performance evaluation to M2R (links provided at the end of these slides) - There are introductory online courses on coursera (links provided at the end of these slides)